hmrc/hmrc-frontend/CONTRIBUTING.md

 ### Test your code
 The unit and visual regression tests rely on the Puppeteer and Playwright `npm` packages.
-If you are seeing errors in the tests due to these not being installed locally, you can run the following scripts:
+If you are seeing errors in the tests due to these not being installed locally, you can run the following script:
 ```shell script
 npm run install:test-browsers
 ```